The Get Key path

 Why it matters

 GitQi uses AI to help you add new content — describe a section and it appears, styled to match your site.
-To do this, it needs access to an AI model.
 Google AI Studio provides a free API key with a generous usage limit — no billing, no credit card, no payment details required.
 It's the easiest free AI key on the internet.

 How to do it